data-mechanics/course-2016-fal-proj/ktan_ngurung_yazhang_emilyh23/README.md

 ```
 $ python zipcodeRatings.py
 ```

-In our optimization, the state space is 2^(the number of zip codes) where 0 represents the choice to not advertise in a certain area and 1 represents the choice to advertise.
-Depending on the users' query, the objective function, which would be the sum of the permutations of the subset from the original state space that correlates most with the user's query, multipled by population density.
-We maximized this objective function by returning the zip code with the highest population density.

-In simpler terms, users will be asked to query in the following two ways (in succession):

 (1) - the user will be asked to specify the number of optimal zip codes as a result from the query (How many optimal zip codes does the user want to advertise in/is interested in?)